Home > Cooling > Cooling Buyer's Guide > Best PC Case Fans in 2023

 • Not the quietest

 If you’re opting for a slick-looking RGB design, Corsair’s got you covered.
+This is one of the best RGB fans out right now.
 The LL120 RGB combines the best of the light and gaming aesthetic, with strong and quiet architecture.
 Corsair creates a “symphony of color” thanks to its 16 independent RGB LEDs across two separate light loops to create incredibly aesthetic visuals.

 RGB lighting isn’t the only thing this fan has to offer.
 The Corsair LL120 features a dynamic control fan speed from 600 RPM to 1,500 RPM, which ensures great heat dissipation.
 It’s not the quietest fan of them all, but it only goes up to 24.8 dBA, which is pretty decent for a fan that can reach 43.25 CFM.